-Vincent (Vince) K. Shier, Ph.D., a partner in the firm's Chemical Patent Prosecution and Post-Grant Patent practice groups, leads the team responsible for reexaminations and reissues in the fields of chemistry, biochemistry, biotechnology, biomedicine, genetics, molecular biology, and pharmaceuticals.
+Vincent (Vince) K. Shier, Ph.D., is a partner in the firm's Chemical Patent Prosecution and Post-Grant Patent practice groups.
+As post-grant challenges at the United States Patent and Trademark Office (“USPTO”) have become a viable alternative to traditional litigation-based validity challenges, a significant portion of Dr. Shier’s work has become focused on post-grant proceedings.
+This includes the new post-grant proceedings available under the America Invents Act, as well as traditional reexamination and reissue practice.
+In this capacity, he leads the team responsible for post-grant proceedings in the fields of chemistry, biochemistry, biotechnology, biomedicine, genetics, molecular biology, and pharmaceuticals.

 Dr. Shier’s work with post-grant proceedings and for patent prosecution has not gone unnoticed.
-Intellectual Asset Management (IAM) Patent 1000 identified Dr. Shier in 2013 and 2014 as one of the top practitioners in the United States for post-grant proceedings and designated him a “Recommended” patent attorney in the Washington, D.C.
+Intellectual Asset Management (IAM) Patent 1000 has identified Dr. Shier ever since 2013 as one of the top practitioners in the United States for post-grant proceedings and designated him a “Recommended” patent attorney in the Washington, D.C.
 Metro Area for his patent prosecution expertise.

 Dr. Shier’s research background covers a diverse array of fields including biochemistry and molecular biology, as well as biophysical, bioanalytical, and bioorganic chemistry.
 While earning his Ph.D. in biological chemistry, Dr. Shier conducted his thesis research under the direction of Professor Stephen J. Benkovic (a member of the National Academy of Sciences and recipient of the National Medal of Science), which focused on the characterization and inhibition of an essential, non-restriction/modification adenine DNA methyltransferase from Caulobacter crescentus.
 This enzyme served as a paradigm for cell-cycle regulation in alpha-proteobacteria and served as the model for the targeted development of novel antibacterial agents to selectively target pathogenic members of this class of bacteria, including the plant pathogen Agrobacterium tumefaciens, and the animal pathogen Brucella abortus.
 He also conducted extensive research involving kinetic analysis, surface plasmon resonance, and analytical ultracentrifugation.